 You might hit overtime games which have a better chance of good fantasy performances which makes stacking a game basically a wash overall.
 I don’t try to game stack, but I don’t avoid it either.
 It helps to use common sense, though.
 If a team is a big favorite in a game, then loading up on those players without taking opposing ones limits the chance of you winning because you want the other team to put up significant resistance which would result in higher fantasy performances.

-On DraftKings, I’ve found it’s better to put one of the higher priced player as your captain.
-If you go too cheap on captain it limits the number of good combinations of other players you can choose because you want to spend most of your salary.
-With more possible lineups if you get contrarian with the rest of your picks you have a better chance to win a tournament outright or at least split with fewer people.
+On DraftKings I’ve found it’s better to put one of the higher priced player as your captain.
+If you go too cheap on captain, it limits the number of good combinations of other players you can choose because you want to spend most of your salary.
+With more possible lineups, if you get contrarian with the rest of your picks, you have a better chance to win a tournament outright or at least split with fewer people.
+In one of our pro videos, I found that the average number of times a lineup was duplicated had almost no correlation with how popular the captain player was.

 Taking advantage of the Late Swap